Code-Institute-Submissions/chef-at-home/README.md

 1. I have used http://ami.responsivedesign.is/ to see how the site would load on different Apple devices.
 I have also tested the site on iPhone X, Ipad mini and Ipad.
 Icons performed as anticipated.
 I have also used this website for a screenshot at the top of this document.
 2. Desktop

     * Google Chrome, Microsoft Edge; all pages and links on the pages work as anticipated, including on small, medium and lage displays.
-I also used developer tools on Chrome to test differnt viewpoint sizes.
+I also used developer tools on Chrome to test different viewpoint sizes.
 3. Mobile

-    * Used iPhone X, Huawei Pro20 and Pro 30 to testt.
+    * Used iPhone X, Huawei Pro 20 and Pro 20 Mate to test.
 All pages, links and icons performed well.

 4. Workshop form